robipozzi/robipozzi-kafka-producer-java/README.md

 The code in this repository is focused on Kafka producers exclusively, so you won't find any example of usable Kafka consumers; luckily
 Kafka provides a very convenient way to start consumers via command line: refer to https://github.com/robipozzi/robipozzi-kafka#producers-and-consumers-using-Kafka-command-line-tools for details and examples.

+## How the application works
+As said in the introduction, the code for this application is based on:
+- Maven : here is the POM(#pom.xml) that
+- Spring Boot 3.1.2 and Kafka libraries, injected as Spring dependencies.